Sex, Pies and Idiot Scrapes: Plot

-That evening, Homer and Ned conduct a stakeout, hoping to take in Fat Tony.
-When he emerges next morning, Homer and Ned chase him around Springfield and eventually capture him by crashing their car into a subway car.
-Disgusted by Homer's lawless capture, Ned angrily quits and vows to leave the bounty-hunting business.
-When Ned learns from Jim that Homer has skipped his bail while being too distracted with his new job, he fears for Homer's sake and Jim's threats of sending a number of amoral and sociopathic bounty hunters after Homer, so Ned decides to arrest Homer by himself.
-Ned ambushes Homer as he arrives home and a long parkour chase ensues, ending with the two on a beam suspended high over the ground.
+Later, Homer and Ned capture Fat Tony by crashing their car into a subway car.
+Disgusted by Homer's lawless capture, Ned quits.
+When Ned learns from Jim that Homer has skipped his bail because of his new job, he fears for Homer, so Ned decides to arrest Homer himself.
+Ned ambushes Homer and a chase ensues, ending with the two on a beam suspended high over the ground.
 Homer jumps onto another beam, but Ned fails to land on it, gripping onto the edge of the beam.
-He begs Homer for help, which causes Homer to remember all the good times he and Ned had together; Homer finally helps Ned, but ends up tumbling over the edge of the beam himself, causing them both to land in a pool of wet cement – which unfortunately sets before they can get out.
-Chief Wiggum arrests Homer, who is sentenced to a short stay in jail.
-On the last night of his sentence, while Sideshow Bob escapes from the Springfield Penitentiary, Homer receives a cake from Marge to "help get him through his sentence".
-He opens it to find a regular pink and white frosted sheet cake that simply says "to the love of my life".
+Homer helps Ned but causes them both to fall and land in a pool of wet cement, which sets before they can escape.
+Chief Wiggum arrests Homer, who is sentenced to a short stay in jail (where Sideshow Bob is seen escaping).
+Homer receives a cake from Marge to help get him through his sentence.

 Production

 "Sex, Pies and Idiot Scrapes" was written by Kevin Curran and directed by Lance Kramer.